-Objective 2.2 Sufficient resources are secured at the national and international levels to ensure compliance with and implementation and enforcement of the Convention.
-Aichi Target 1, Target 2, Target 3, Target 12, Target 19 and Target 20.

-Indicator 2.2.1: The number of Parties with dedicated staff and funding for Management Authorities, Scientific Authorities and wildlife trade enforcement agencies.
+- Objective 2.2 Sufficient resources are secured at the national and international levels to ensure compliance with and implementation and enforcement of the Convention.
+Aichi Target 1, Target 2, Target 3, Target 12, Target 19 and Target 20. - Indicator 2.2.1: The number of Parties with dedicated staff and funding for Management Authorities, Scientific Authorities and wildlife trade enforcement agencies.

 2.2.1a Do you have an approved service standard(s) 1 for your Management Authority(ies)?
 If 'No', please go to Question 2.2.1d.
-Yes No \square If 'Yes', for which services are there standards, and what are those standards? standard of issuance of export permit If 'Yes', do you have performance targets for these standards 2 ?
-If 'Yes', what are your performance targets? speed accuracy Yes No and of Do you publish your performance against service standard targets? service Yes No \square If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes No - availability of funding? \boxtimes number of staff? a shortage of skille? a shortage of skills?
+Yes No \boxtimes If 'Yes', for which services are there standards, and what are those standards?
+If 'Yes', do you have performance targets for these standards 2 ?
+If 'Yes', what are your performance targets?
+Yes No Do you publish your performance against service standard targets?
+Yes No If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes No - availability of funding? - number of staff? - a shortage of skills?
 If 'Yes' to a shortage of skills, which skills do you need more of?
 2.2.1b Do you have an approved service standard(s) 47 for your Scientific Authority(ies)?
-If 'No', please go to Question 2.2.1d.
+Yes No If 'No', please go to Question 2.2.1d.
 If 'Yes', for which services are there standards, and what are those standards?
-Yes No If 'Yes', do you have performance targets for these standards 48 ?
+If 'Yes', do you have performance targets for these standards 48 ?
 If 'Yes', what are your performance targets?
-Yes No If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes No - availability of funding? number of staff? a shortage of skille? - a shortage of skills?
+Yes No If possible, please provide your performance against service standards during the period covered in this report: If you did not meet your performance targets then was this shortfall a result of: Yes No - availability of funding? - number of staff? - a shortage of skills?
+If 'Yes' to a shortage of skills, which skills do you need more of?